Finspire4u/DDRL/README.md

 python, tensorflow, gym, numpy, pandas, time, random, sklearn, matplotlib, openpyxl If you’re using TensorFlow 2, then no need to change the import codes/lines in “MARLENV”

-## Then **install MADDPG**, in the command line, type: > pip install -e [your MADDPG directory]
+## Then **install MADDPG**
-Third, go to your MARLENV folder and type: > python train.py to train the model.
+In the command line, type: `pip install -e [your MADDPG directory]` Third, go to your MARLENV folder and type: `python train.py` to train the model.
-Last, after training, type:> python test.py to test the model.
+Last, after training, type: `python test.py` to test the model.
 This algorithm was built using [GitHub Pages](https://github.com/openai/maddpg).

 ## Within **xxx_baseline.py**: